 3. Write about the 1st fact.
 (1-4 sentences)

 4. Write about the 2nd fact.
 (1-4 sentences)

 6. Write a concluding statement(s) that ties Lincoln and the penny.
 Examples include:

 Lincoln’s face was put on the copper penny in 1909 to celebrate his 100th birthday.
-We can remember him each time we see, get or spend a penny.
+OR We can remember Abraham Lincoln each time we see, get or spend a penny.

-ART ACCENT: Make sure your writers glue a penny on their paper!
-Here are two examples, one from a 2nd Grader, the other from a 1st Grader.
+Here are two examples.
+One is from a 2nd Grader, the other from a 1st Grader.

-The Penny Game Naming facts about Lincoln and listing words that start with ‘p’
+The Penny Game (Naming facts about Lincoln and then listing words that start with ‘p’)